 After they both hear each other out they realise how much they’ve misunderstood each other.
 Millie is very happy for Julie to have half the estate and that was what she wanted to suggest before Julie brought up the subject of litigation.
 Julie decides that as Millie did more for their Aunt in the final months of her life that she should get more than half.
 They finally settle on 55% for Millie and 45% for Julie.
 Having agreed on the settlement, they spend the next hour catching up on family news.
 Neither has seen the other’s children since all this began.
 They agree on the date for the christening of Julie’s new baby and are still chatting when they leave together in the same taxi for Julie’s house.

-Of course, it doesn’t always end happily ever after, but it is obvious that mediation can achieve so much more for the parties in this situation.
+Of course, mediation doesn’t always end happily ever after, but it is obvious that it can achieve so much more for the parties in similar situations.
 It allows them to have the opportunity, probably for the first time, to understand the other’s feelings about what is going on.
-It is never all about money alone – emotions are always wrapped up in it.
+It is never all about money alone – emotions are always wrapped up in the dispute.
 Getting to the bottom of what is driving the parties is crucial to resolving the dispute and allowing the parties to move forward with some level of a co-operative alliance.

-Although mediation does not guarantee an amicable resolution, there is a much better chance of the parties walking away with a resolution they can live with and can be more hopeful of ending up in a better position to rebuild fractured relationships.
+Although mediation does not guarantee an amicable resolution, there is a much better chance of the parties walking away with a result they can live with and can be more hopeful of ending up in a better position to rebuild fractured family relationships.